 DLR images and video – terms and conditions of use

-1. Copyright and Terms of Use The copyrights to all copyrighted content contained in this public online presence (i.e. in this website, internet application, app or this social media channel) such as – but not restricted to -, photographs, videos, images and texts are held by the Deutsches Zentrum fuer Luft- und Raumfahrt e.
+The copyrights to all copyrighted content contained in this public online presence (i.e. in this website, internet application, app or this social media channel) such as – but not restricted to -, photographs, videos, images and texts are held by the Deutsches Zentrum fuer Luft- und Raumfahrt e.
 V. (DLR), the German Aerospace Center, unless another copyright owner is indicated.
 Thus, “source: DLR” means that the copyrights belong to the Deutsches Zentrum fuer Luft- und Raumfahrt e.
-[Read More]
+V. (DLR).
+In each individual case and before using the material, the indicated copyright holders must be asked for permission (for a license) to use the material.

 Why BrineTechTools?